Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 For this flowchart, we’re using a new type of block (the one in orange) which can be used for user input/output, such as waiting for the user to press a button (as is the case above) or displaying a message to the user.

-Congratulations on reaching the end of this tutorial!
+Congratulations on reaching the end of this tutorial on coding with Scratch!
 By now you not only have coded your first program in Scratch, but have also already created your first animation!
 You also have learned about algorithms and how to create flowcharts to better visualize the steps being taken.

 Coding is an important skill that can be developed at any age and is being included more and more in schools in general.
 It improves creativity & problem-solving, and can offer a wide range of careers worldwide for those who take it professionally.
 Likewise, Scratch is used throughout the globe across many different age groups.
 With its intuitive drag-and-drop interface, it’s easy to learn the basics of programming and practice coding by trying out the various types of blocks from all the available categories in the block palette.